NeuroLexDiagnostics/train-diseases/README.md

 You can contribute to our lab by either pursuing a data science project to model existing data or doing a research-related project to collect more data for us to analyze.
 Since many of our datasets have a very small number of samples, we're very focused on curating a larger dataset and have it open-sourced to advance this work into the world.

+If this is something you're interested in, definitely apply to our Innovation Fellows program [here](http://innovate.neurolex.co)!

 ## what to beat

 ### audio embedding models